Neck Pain Relief

 How can my neck pain be treated?

 Physical therapy is the safest and most effective method for neck pain relief.
-When you arrive for your initial appointment, you will be greeted by one of our dedicated Boise physical therapists who will evaluate your neck and note any areas of concern.
+When you arrive for your initial appointment, you will be greeted by one of our dedicated Boise and Meridian physical therapists who will evaluate your neck and note any areas of concern.
 Our physical therapist will diagnose your condition and then create a personalized treatment plan based on your individual needs.

 At Rebound Physical Therapy, one of our main treatments for neck pain is manual therapy, which consists of special techniques designed to reduce the stiffness of your neck and improve its range of motion.
 In addition to this, you will also be provided with targeted stretches and exercises aimed at building, strengthening, and improving the muscles and tissues in your neck.
 Our physical therapist may also decide to add additional methods to your treatment plan as deemed fit, such as ice and heat therapy, ultrasound, or electrical stimulation.